aivara-se/provar.se/readme.md

 yarn install
 ```

+Next step is to set-up dependencies, docker containers and the database.

 - Use the `yarn setup-local-env` command to create required `.env` files needed for local development.
 This wil fill most of the env variables but several environment variables need to be filled manually.

 ```shell